supercollider/scvim/README.md

 in normal mode:

-* `<leader>sd` on a word opens the corresponding helpfile inside the supercollider help
+* `K` on a word opens the corresponding helpfile inside the supercollider help
 * `<leader>sk` recompiles the sc library
 * `<leader>sa` shows the metohd args for the current method (if found)
 * `^]` jumps to a tagfile (this works for classes only so far but will be